← All Articles

 Booking Logistics and Contract Essentials

 AI speakers often have specific technical requirements that traditional speakers don't need.
 Most require reliable internet connectivity for live demonstrations.
 Some need specific software installations or hardware connections.
+Others work with large language models or visualization tools that demand particular screen resolutions or processing power.
 Advanced notice prevents last-minute technical crises.

 Standard speaker contracts include appearance fees, travel expenses, and basic logistics.
 AI speaker agreements should specify demonstration requirements, backup plans for technical failures, and intellectual property protections.
-Many AI experts work with proprietary systems requiring additional confidentiality clauses.
+Many AI experts work with proprietary systems requiring additional confidentiality clauses, particularly if they're employed by major tech companies.

 Payment terms vary significantly across the AI speaking market.
 Established keynote speakers typically require 50% deposits within 30 days of signing.
 Emerging speakers often accept smaller deposits but may need expense advances for international travel.
-Corporate speakers sometimes negotiate reduced fees in exchange for lead generation opportunities.
+Corporate speakers sometimes negotiate reduced fees in exchange for lead generation opportunities or brand exposure.

 Cancellation policies deserve special attention.
 High-demand AI speakers often have waiting lists, making last-minute substitutions possible.
 However, speakers with unique technical expertise or proprietary systems may be irreplaceable on short notice.